jnduli/blog_jnduli.co.ke/content/drafts/dynamic_programming.rst

 e.g. You're given natural number n punch cards to run.
 Each card i must be run at some predetermined start time s_1 and stop running at some finish time f_i.
-Only once punch card can run at a time, and each card has an associated value v_i based on how important it is to your company.
+Only one punch card can run at a time, and each card has an associated value v_i based on how important it is to your company.
 What is the optimal schedule of punch cards that maximized the total value of all punch cards run?

-subproblem: the maximum value schedule for punch cards i through n such that the punch cards are sorted by start time??
+sub-problem: the maximum value schedule for punch cards i through n such that the punch cards are sorted by start time??
 I don't understand this yet. i.e. we do subproblem n-1 to n, n-2 to n, and so on until 1 to n.
 We memoize each subproblem / store the solution.

-fibonnaci, non memoized:
+fibonnaci, not memoized:

 .. code-block:: python